-"Technological Change and the Make-or-Buy Decision," forthcoming in The Journal of Law, Economics, and Organization, June 2012
+"Technological Change and the Make-or-Buy Decision," The Journal of Law, Economics, and Organization, April 2014

 Saul Lach and Nachum Sicherman).

 A Workplace Have an Attitude Problem?
 The Impact

 of Workplaces on Employee Attitudes and Organizational Performance,” Labour Economics, August 2011, (with